Developer MCP

 Prompts are not supported by all client applications.

-• add-new-graphql-query-with-typescript: A step-by-step instruction on how to generate a new or changed GraphQL query to the codebase in a robust way.
-Assumes the setup follows the instructions of the set-up-graphql-with-typescript prompt.
-Takes one optional parameter userWish, which is a free-form description of the functionality to be added.
+• add-new-graphql-query-with-typescript: Step-by-step instructions for generating a new or changed GraphQL query robustly, assuming setup follows the set-up-graphql-with-typescript prompt.
+Takes one optional parameter, userWish, a free-form description of the functionality to be added.

 Configure Visual Studio Code and GitHub Copilot

-Add the following to your user settings in the MCP section, or in a per workspace .vscode/mcp.json configuration.
+Add the following to your user settings in the MCP section or to a per-workspace .vscode/mcp.json configuration:

 "commercetools-developer": {